gauthsvenkat/flake/README.md

 ## Todo
 - [feature] nixify kde plasma using [plasma-manager](https://github.com/nix-community/plasma-manager).
-- [feature] notion, claude and middle click emulation in macos
 - [refactor] use `pkgs.lib.getExe` when referring to binaries.
 - [feature] setup formatters in pre-commit.
 - [feature] use nix to manage neovim lsps, linters and formatters.